ministryofjustice/securityanalytics-sharedinfrastructure/security_analytics_design.md

  3. _Analytics Platform_
     - *Infrastructure*
-      1. ***Elastic search*** - Provisions the elastic search instance, kibana and integrates this with the cognito user pool.
+      1. ***Elastic search*** - Provisions the elastic search instance, Kibana and integrates this with the Cognito user pool.
 It also places an SQS queue in front of the elastic instance, to fit with the service model described above and to decouple e.g. scans from the elastic API allowing us to switch in other types of datastore later.
 Currently only uses AWS elastic search, but in future may be changed to create and manage the cluster more explicitly.
       2. ***Dead letter reporter*** - This lambda trigger will be triggered whenever a dead letter is recorded into the bucket which holds them and report the dead letter to the elastic instance so that the breakdown of dead letters per resource and time and be recorded within elastic.
     - *Modules*
       1. ***Dynamo elastic sync*** - a module which can be used to replicate a dynamo db table into elastic e.g. used to visualise the DNS resolution data in Kibana.